Shangari-K/Shangari-K/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Customer Lifecycle Marketing
+- 🔭 I’m currently working on Customer Lifecycle Projects
 - 🌱 I’m currently learning: How to unlearn?
 Rethink and abstract Paint
 - 👯 I’m looking to collaborate on any customer journey mapping sessions/ Customer Segmentation Projects
 - 📫 Reach me via slack @Shangari-k